 Even though you are never required to disclose the details of your disability or medical condition, having a formal Accommodations Letter allows us to apply any adjustments you need consistently and in a timely fashion.
 Your Accommodations Letter is also a useful starting point for conversations with faculty and staff that specifies your needs without specifying the details of your condition.
 To maintain confidentiality, your Accommodations Letter will not include any details about the reasons for your accommodations.

 We encourage you to talk to your doctors/treating professionals about what accommodations would allow you to be most successful.
 Please note: a doctor's recommendation doesn't guarantee that we can implement an accommodation, but we can use it as a starting point for dialogue.
-If you have additional questions about how accommodations would be applied at TCSPP, we also encourage you to talk with your ADA Liaison.
+If you have additional questions about how accommodations would be applied at The Chicago School, we also encourage you to talk with the Office of Disability Services.

 More generally, appropriate accommodations are determined based on the nature of each individual's documented disability or condition.
 In providing an accommodation, The Chicago School will not lower or effect substantial modifications to essential curricular requirements.
 For example, extended testing time might be an agreed upon accommodation, but The Chicago School will not change the substantive content of the test.
 In addition, The Chicago School does not make modifications that would fundamentally alter the nature of a service, program, or activity or that would result in an undue financial or administrative burden.
 Finally, The Chicago School does not provide personal attendants, individually prescribed devices, readers for personal use or study, or other devices or services of a personal nature, such as tutoring and typing.

-Your first step is to complete an Accommodations Request Form, including any supporting documentation, and email it to your ADA Liaison at [email protected] If you have difficulty with the form or need to submit your documentation another way, please reach out to your ADA Liaison.
+Your first step is to complete an Accommodations Request Form, including any supporting documentation, and email it to the Office of Disability Services at [email protected].
+If you have difficulty with the form or need to submit your documentation another way, please reach out to the Office of Disability Services at [email protected].

 You may request accommodations at any time.
 With that said, we encourage you to submit your accommodations request a few weeks before the semester/term start in case we need additional time to process and implement your accommodations.
 Please note that in some instances it may take us longer than two weeks to implement accommodations.
 Accommodations cannot be applied retroactively, so planning ahead will also help ensure that your accommodations are in place at the start of the term.